Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The technologist will position your breast to get the best results.
+The technologist will position each breast to get the best results.
 The technologist will take your implants into account when positioning your breasts.
 Implants may be moved aside.
-This will help ensure that as much breast tissue as possible can be seen on the mammogram.
+This helps make sure that as much breast tissue as possible can be seen on the mammogram.

 The technologist may have you wait a few minutes to be sure the images are readable.

-You should be notified of your test results in writing.
-Ask about this on the day of your appointment.
+You should receive your test results in writing.
+Ask about this at your appointment.

 Be sure you know how your breasts and implants normally look and feel.
 This will help you notice any changes.
 Report changes to your healthcare provider as soon as possible.